Connect with us

 READ MORE: Senate passes House Bill 1020 over opposition from Jackson lawmakers

-Even though the Senate stripped the language creating the separate judicial district with the appointed judges, those provisions will remain alive this and could be reinserted in the bill later in the with the agreement of Senate leaders.
+Even though the Senate stripped the language creating the separate judicial district with the appointed judges, those provisions will remain alive this session and could be reinserted in the bill later in the process with the agreement of Senate leaders.

-At one point, even Gov. Tate Reeves, who often has been critical of the elected leadership in Jackson and has brashly highlighted the city's problems, seemed to question the constitutionality of the bill after it passed the House.
+At one point, even Gov. Tate Reeves, who often has been critical of the elected leadership in Jackson and has brashly highlighted the city’s crime problems, seemed to question the constitutionality of the bill after it passed the House.

 Reeves said in February his office was working with legislative leaders “to get to the point” where the bill provides “safety and security to the citizens of Jackson while at the same time meet(ing) constitutional muster and otherwise.”
 He said there was still work to do on the legislation.